Mom sparks backlash for piercing newborn’s ears in hospital

 One TikToker said: “How is that ear piercing even legal?”

-Several users also defended the mother against her critics, citing that it is common in certain cultures and traditions to pierce an infant’s ears.
+However, several users defended the mother against her critics, citing that it is common in certain cultures and traditions to pierce an infant’s ears.

 “In our culture/family, we also have ears pierced as soon as they are born,” one person shared.